eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/infra-yaml-spec.md

-# Iofogctl ioFog stack yaml specification
+# Iofogctl ioFog stack YAML specification

 `iofogctl` allows users to deploy ioFog resources that are specified in yaml files.